Malmi99/Malmi99/README.md

--
 - 📱 MOVIE REGISTRATION MOBILE APP
--This is an android application which allows user to register movie, add favourites,Edit changes,search and rate.
+- This is an android application which allows user to register movie, add favourites,Edit changes,search and rate.
 -Used Java and SQLite database.
 ![image](https://user-images.githubusercontent.com/66506881/120940242-eab92e80-c739-11eb-93d5-61bbb049cb74.png)